 Claiming a user’s account will automatically add it to the default Authentication policy if you already have an Access subscription.
 Login requirements of that policy will be enforced the next time they log in.
 Users will not be logged out when they are claimed.

-Claiming accounts from a domain will claim all accounts using any eligible Atlassian cloud product, even if they’re not using Trello.
-These users will be included in the bill for your Access subscription.
-If you subscribe to Trello Enterprise, those users will not impact your Trello Enterprise bill and will not be granted an Enterprise license.
+Claiming a domain will claim all accounts using an Atlassian cloud product, even if they’re not using Trello.
+If you subscribe to Trello Enterprise, those users will not affect your Trello Enterprise bill and will not be granted an Enterprise license automatically.

 Step 4: Start an Atlassian Access trial